ALievre/5ISS_Portfolio/src/data/tabs/smart_devices.md

     </tr>
     <tr>
        <td style="border: 1px #56b6c2 solid; font-weight: bold;">Microcontrollers & Open-Source Hardware, Embedded IA (M&OSH)</td>
-       <td style="border: 1px #56b6c2 solid;">Project elaborated in groups of two involving the gas sensor that we built.
-It consisted of using our sensor with an ESP32, creating a PCB board using KiCad and adding a Lora communication module to turn our sensor into a smart sensor sending data to The Things Network's cloud.</td>
+       <td style="border: 1px #56b6c2 solid;">Project developed in groups of two using the gas sensor we built.
+We used our sensor with an ESP32, creating a PCB board using KiCad and adding a Lora communication module to turn our sensor into a smart sensor sending data to The Things Network's cloud.</td>
     </tr>
     <tr>
        <td style="border: 1px #56b6c2 solid; font-weight: bold;">CAD, Manufacturing & Integration of Nano-Technology Sensors (AIME)</td>
-       <td style="border: 1px #56b6c2 solid;">Internship at the AIME lab to realize the chemical process of creating our sensor with a nano-particle deposition on a silicium board.</td>
+       <td style="border: 1px #56b6c2 solid;">Internship at the AIME lab to follow and realize the process of creating the gas sensor with a nano-particle deposition on a silicium board.</td>
     </tr>
     <tr>
        <td style="border: 1px #56b6c2 solid; font-weight: bold;">Sensors Introduction</td>
-       <td style="border: 1px #56b6c2 solid;">Theoretical lectures and practical works about the physical concepts of different types of sensors and how to create a sensor datasheet.
-This helped us create the datasheet for our gas sensor.</td>
+       <td style="border: 1px #56b6c2 solid;">Theoretical lectures and practical works about the physical concepts of different types of sensors and how to create a sensor datasheet.</td>
     </tr>
     <tr>
        <td style="border: 1px #56b6c2 solid; font-weight: bold;">Analog Electronics Labs</td>